 We recommend that you check with your state board as to whether APA sponsored CEs will count for your license.

+The deadline for applying for the 3rd cohort is Sunday November 27, 2022.
 Once you are offered a spot, we will ask you to confirm that you are still interested before sending you an invoice (for credit card payment).
 Your payment will secure your spot.
 We can hold your spot for 7 days before having to offer it to another interested participant (unless otherwise discussed with the instructors).
 We are also able to negotiate a payment plan if needed.
 Scholarships are available for a limited number of participants who would not be able to attend without financial assistance.
 We are not offering specific discounts for pre-licensed people at this time.
 Please contact us to inquire about scholarship options.
-We will not be able to offer refunds after 03/18/2022.
+If you are unable to attend the training, we can offer a full refund if canceled by December 23, 2022.
+We can offer a 50% refund between December 24, 2022 to January 6, 2023.
+There will be no refunds after January 6, 2023.

 Before you apply, please make sure that you are available to attend at the following times: